There are many wonderful aspects to hand-made items.

 We’re sure you can think of even more benefits to small-scale production and although it’s a process that’s fallen from favour over the last few decades, there’s no doubt that many people have already started to miss it.
 Where are the homely creations that came down through the family?
 Where are the cosy soft furnishings that were unique and comforting?
 Where are the wonderful baby layettes and tiny, carefully-knitted garments that are well-made and warming?

-Whether you want to buy one of Meadow Crafts creations or learn how to create similar items yourself, Tracy Winter and Jan Clement-May would love to meet you.
-They’ve managed to turn a long-term love of crafting into a successful business located in their studio in Upper Tumble offering completed goods and classes on these rapidly-disappearing skills.
+Whether you want to buy one of Meadow Crafts creations or learn how to create similar items yourself, Jan Clement-May would love to meet you.
+She’s managed to turn a long-term love of crafting into a successful business located in her studio in Upper Tumble offering completed goods and classes on these rapidly-disappearing skills.

 Knitting and crochet too is available to order; there was a time when any new addition to the family would be knitted for, from vests to matinee coats and although these traditions fell from favour, they’re seeing a massive surge in popularity as people recognise fondly the time and effort that friends and family put in when making these unique items and how no babies memory box looks quite the same without these cherished, tiny, traditional items.
 But what do you do if you want any of these items but don’t know where to start?

-Well, the good news is that you have three choices; your first one is to contact Tracy and Jan and buy some of their items from stock.
-Just check her out on her Facebook page or give her a call on 01269 844 398 to discuss.
+Well, the good news is that you have three choices; your first one is to contact Meadow Crafts and buy some of their items from stock.
+Just check out the Facebook page or give her a call on 01269 844 398 to discuss.

 Your second choice will need a little more planning but only a week or two’s wait; how about having an item made?
 It’s not as expensive as you think and you can choose the colours and styles to your taste; perfect!